liwybloc/sonic-ws/README.md

 ## KNOWN ISSUES
 - Data batching is bugged I believe
 - Should replace the "Data min shouldn't be higher than datamax" with setting dataMin to dataMax
+- Inconsistent naming scheme; very sorry for this

 ## PLANNED FEATURES
 - Better encoding for the first packet that sends packet information